tenebris-tech/log2sqs/README.md

 4) Copy log2sqs.service to /etc/systemd/system/
 5) Update the User and Group in log2sqs.service if you do not wish to run as root
 6) Update the configuration file (log2sqs.conf)
-7) Run 'systemctl daemon-reload'
+7) Run `systemctl daemon-reload`
+8) Run `systemctl enable log2sqs` to configure automatic start at boot
-8) Run 'systemctl start log2sqs' to start the application
+9) Run `systemctl start log2sqs` to start the application
-9) Configure logrotated to locate the log file specified in log2sqs.conf.
+10) Configure logrotated to locate the log file specified in log2sqs.conf.
 A sample rotate file is contained in log2sqs.txt.
 It can be copied to /etc/logrotate.d/log2sqs.
 It should be owned by root and set to mode 0644.

 ### Windows Installation